Monitor & Logs

 Degraded- Some pods unhealthy

-Disabled- Application disabled (manual or auto)
+Disabled- Application disabled (manual or zero balance)

 Status Details: Hover over the Application Status badge to see detailed information including desired/ready replicas, pod counts, and last sync time.